slimsuite/deduce/README.md

 #### Manual compilation

-Unfortunately, the versions of `jellyfish` and `samtools` on Katana are too old.
-While we wait for the service desk to update them, you will need to compile them yourself.
+Compile samtools and jellyfish.
 The following commands will install them in `$HOME/bin`:

 ```bash
 # SAMtools